 ● The skin ages prematurely from UV ray exposure as it breaks down collagen and triggers early wrinkle formation.

-● Skin dryness along with insufficient skin care practices results in a muted and crepe-like appearance of under-eye skin.
+● Skin dryness, along with insufficient skin care practices, results in a muted and crepe-like appearance of under-eye skin.

 ● The combination of smoking, low food quality, and insufficient sleep accelerates wrinkle development.